 Much of the Clitheroe area had been destroyed by King Williams “harrying of the north” campaign in York beginning winter 1069-70.
 It was many decades beginning the next century before full recovery from that devastation.The new Norman overlords apparently did little to assert their personal presence in Clitheroe until the de Lacy land alienation to Ralph the Red in 1102 prompted a presence.
 Ralph the Reds charter having caused the removal of Orm the Englishman at Clitheroe`s castle rock represented Clitheroe`s new Norman presence under the de Lacy’s.
 It became an administrative site for their barony.
 Eventually the first Henry de Lacy who succeeded his elder brother Ilbert (both half-brothers of Ralph the Red) “granted a charter to the Burgess of Clitheroe” to hold the a market in Clitheroe.
 That early first de Lacy charter was the initial beginning of Clitheroe as a market town for the area.
-Henry de Lacy`s charter for such was probably initiated in the late 1140`s.
+The later 2nd.
+Henry de Lacy`s (3rd.
+Earl of Lincoln) more substantive market charter for such was probably initiated in the late 1140`s.

-Henry de Lacy had became the 4th Lord of Bowland and held the Honour of Clitheroe resulting from his elder brothers death in 1141.
+Henry de Lacy (1st.) had became the 4th Lord of Bowland and held the Honour of Clitheroe resulting from his elder brothers death in 1141.
 Henry died on a crusade September 25th 1177.
 His son Robert (3rd. named Robert de Lacy) succeeded and was the last direct de Lacy male bloodline descendant of the original de Lacy family of Normandy (as noted above*).
 He died without issue in 1193*.
-The subsequent de Lacy’s of the then successor 2nd. line of de Lacy`s were not of a direct male bloodline from the original de Lacy’s of the Conquest and Normandy.
-It would seem the de Mittons were and are descendant from an early post conquest male de Lacy issue, abet an illegitimate one, but of a Norman de Lacy bloodline.
+The subsequent de Lacy’s became the then successor scion 2nd. line of de Lacy`s were not of a direct male bloodline from the original de Lacy’s of the Conquest and Normandy.
+It would seem the de Mittons were and are descendant from an early post conquest male (Robert) de Lacy bloodline (abet an illegitimate one), but of a direct Norman de Lacy ancestry bloodline.

 Note: their were two de Lacy brothers, Ilbert and Walter of Normandy that accompanied William, Duke of Normandy in the 1066 invasion and subsequent battle of Hastings.

-That first market charter (circa late 1140`s) granted to the Clitheroe Burgess was restated with a second charter 1283 reaffirming the first Henry de Lacy`s grant by his 5th. generation descendant, another Henry de Lacy, 3rd Earl of Lincoln.
-He was the last of the male line of the great de Lacy`s family to be Lord of Bowland and hold the honor of Clitheroe.
-His only surviving daughter Ann succeeded but the de Lacy lands went to her husband Thomas Plantagenet, nephew of Edward l and Earl of Lancaster.
-This included Mitton manor and precipitated the replacement of the de Mittons as Lords of Mitton manor.
-A common occurrence with a sub-feuded manor when a paramount male bloodline connection was severed by a lack of a male heir.
+That first market charter (circa late 1140`s) granted to the Clitheroe Burgess was restated with a second charter 1283 reaffirming the first Henry de Lacy`s grant by his 5th. generation descendant, Henry de Lacy, 3rd Earl of Lincoln.
+He was the last male of the great de Lacy`s family to be Lord of Bowland and hold the honor of Clitheroe.
+His only surviving daughter Ann succeeded but the de Lacy lands themselves went to her husband Thomas Plantagenet, nephew of Edward l and Earl of Lancaster.
+This was the result of a life estate from her father Henry de Lacy, 3rd.
+Earl of Lincoln to Thomas Plantagenet in return for pledging his daughter Ann to Thomas when she was 9 yrs. old.
+These lands included Mitton manor and precipitated the replacement of the de Mittons as Lords of Mitton manor by Thomas.
+A common occurrence when a sub-feuded manor when a paramount male bloodline connection was severed by a lack of a male heir.
 “Ancient charters and other muniments of the borough of Clitheroe, in the County Palatine of Lancaster from the original documents”-1851 by J. Harland. http://tinyurl.com/de-Lacy-Charter to-Ralph

 The manors were the basic structure of political organization in medieval England.
 A feudal lord of the manor was a dominate local overseer of the local population under those early feudal apportioned manor and church demesnes.